Mobiuslau/mobiuslau.github.io/sdvx/resources/index.md

 #### Knob Assembly

 See [Sound Voltex Volume Assembly](https://gamerepair.info/parts/79_sound_voltex_volume_assembly) on [gamerepair.info](https://gamerepair.info/) for a detailed breakdown of the volume assembly, and maintenance tips.
 Information below is taken from this webpage.
-(To be updated when Misumi is available.)
+Epi recorded footage of the knob reassembly, which can be found [here](https://www.youtube.com/watch?v=QxZ3BoAf3iQ).

 <img src="https://gamerepair.info/images/60_sound_voltex_volume_assembly" width="350"/>